-Provision for Income Taxes.
-Provision for income taxes consists primarily of income taxes in foreign jurisdictions and U.S. federal and state income taxes.
+Provision for (Benefit from) Income Taxes.
+Provision for income taxes consists primarily of income taxes in foreign jurisdictions, U.S. federal and state income taxes adjusted for discrete items.

 Adjusted EBITDA.
 We define Adjusted EBITDA as net loss adjusted to exclude depreciation and amortization expense, share-based compensation expense, interest and other income (expense), net and provision for income taxes.
 See "Non-GAAP Financial Measure" for more information and for a reconciliation of net loss, the most directly comparable financial measure calculated and presented in accordance with GAAP, to Adjusted EBITDA.